 The question “do I need a visa to enter Croatia” is asked of me often.
 Answering this for each individual is tricky as the circumstances and reasons for entering Croatia will determine if you need a visa to travel to Croatia.
-Plus other factors like, do you have Croatian family or do you plan to work in Croatia will also alter the answer.
+Plus other factors like, do you have a Croatian family or do you plan to work in Croatia will also alter the answer.

 When it comes to figuring out Croatian visa rules, it can get a little confusing, to say the least.
-There are specific requirements you need to fulfil if you want to stay for a little longer than a regular holiday, and if you are considering working or staying long-term, you need to make sure that you stay inside the immigration laws, and don’t fall foul of things by not understanding what you need to do.
+There are specific requirements you need to fulfill if you want to stay for a little longer than a regular holiday, and if you are considering working or staying long-term, you need to make sure that you stay inside the immigration laws, and don’t fall foul of things by not understanding what you need to do.

 Official websites don’t make it particularly easy to understand the Croatia visa requirements information, but to make it all a little easier for you, we’ve summarised it all in layman’s terms.